-A hip fracture is a serious injury, particularly if you’re older, and complications can be life-threatening.
+A hip fracture is a serious injury, particularly if you’re older, and its complications can be life-threatening.
 Most hip fractures occur in people older than 65, with the risk increasing most rapidly after age 80.

 Older people are at higher risk of hip fracture because bones tend to weaken with age.
 This bone weakening is called osteoporosis.
-Multiple medications, poor vision and balance problems also make older people more likely to trip and fall – one of the most common causes of hip fracture.
+Multiple medications, poor vision, and balance problems also make older people more likely to trip and fall – one of the most common causes of hip fracture.

 Over the last 30 years in Singapore, cases of hip fractures have increased 5 times in women aged 50 and above, and 1.5 times in men of the same age group.
 Studies have shown that 1 in every 5 people with osteoporotic hip fracture died within a year.
 Therefore, it is important to know more about your bones to protect your bone health.

 Signs and symptoms of a hip fracture may include:

 - Inability to move immediately after a fall